RichardElversoe/UIS/README.md

 # What is UIS?
   UIS (Universal Interface Script) is a simple, declarative scripting language designed specifically for building user interfaces.
-It reduces frontend complexity by offering a unified, lightweight, and readable structure — built entirely around reusable, self- documenting components.
+It is designed to reduce frontend complexity by offering a unified, lightweight, and readable structure — built entirely around reusable, self- documenting components.

   At its core, UIS revolves around three pillars:
     🧱 Components — Define the structure of your application, and can be nested, reused, and modified.